Why whole grains?

 IMPROVED HEALTH WITH WHOLE GRAINS

-The main reason for eating more whole grains is that it is the dietary factor that would most likely add years of healthy life according to the Global Burden of Disease study.
-The graph shows the impact of different dietary factors on health.
-The figures show years lost due to early death or disability per 100,000 inhabitants in Sweden in 2021.
-There are three main types of wellness diseases that are affected by low whole grain intake:
+We need to eat more whole grains to live a long and healthy life.
+Whole grains top the list of foods we need to increase in our diet.
+This is shown by the Global Burden of Disease study.
+The chart illustrates the impact of various dietary factors on health.
+The figures represent years of life lost due to premature death or disability per 100,000 residents in Sweden in 2023.
+There are primarily three types of lifestyle-related diseases affected by insufficient whole grain intake:

 WHOLE GRAINS ARE OFTEN SWEDISH